Nikon D850 versus Pentax K-1

 Both the D850 and the K-1 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D850 replaced the earlier Nikon D810, while the K-1 does not have a direct predecessor.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Nikon D850 better than the Pentax K-1 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (45.4 vs 36.2MP) with a 12% higher linear resolution.